This set of Heat Transfer Multiple Choice Questions & Answers (MCQs) focuses on “Electrical Network Approach For Radiation Heat Exchange”.

 Explanation: Q 12 = (F g) 12 A 1 σ b (T 14 – T 24) and (F g) 12 = 1/ (I/E 1 – 1) + 1/F 12 + (I/E 2 – 1) A 2/A 1.

-8. Consider the above problem, if temperature difference is doubled by raising the temperature 480 K to 540 K, then how this heat flux will be affected?
+8. If the temperature difference between two opposed, parallel, infinite planes is doubled by raising the temperature of the second plane from 480 K to 540 K, how will the heat flux be affected?

 a) 1803.55 W/m2